aepinilla/demo-hyd/README.md

 The Dockerfile is configured to automatically generate the requirements.txt file during the build process using the dependencies specified in pyproject.toml.
 This ensures that the Docker container always has the most up-to-date dependencies without requiring manual updates to requirements.txt.

-To build the Docker image, simply run:
+To build the Docker image, run:

 ```bash
 docker build -t hyd2025-demo .